robiworks/novogradko/README.md

 The application is composed of a database container, a backend container and a frontend container.

-- **PostgreSQL** was chosen as the (SQL) database of choice due to its speed and reliability.
+- **[PostgreSQL](https://www.postgresql.org/)** was chosen as the (SQL) database of choice due to its speed and reliability.
 I have worked with MySQL in the past but decided to try something new for this project.
-- **Node.js** was chosen as the backend/API part of the application due to its widespread use, quick prototyping and some positive personal experience with it.
+- **[Node.js](https://nodejs.org/en/)** was chosen as the backend/API part of the application due to its widespread use, quick prototyping and some positive personal experience with it.
-- **Bulma** was chosen as the frontend CSS framework as the application prototype does not need an extensive library like Bootstrap.
+- **[Bulma](https://bulma.io/)** was chosen as the frontend CSS framework as the application prototype does not need an extensive library like Bootstrap.
 It also needs almost no JavaScript files to function properly.
-- **NGINX** was chosen as the frontend web server due to its speed and personal experience with it.
+- **[NGINX](https://www.nginx.com/)** was chosen as the frontend web server due to its speed and personal experience with it.
+As well as that I only needed to serve static files.

 ### Which images?